 ME.ET Instruments and Protocols

-Information about : Department interview / Instructor survey / Student assessment /Institutional Review Board Forms
+Department interview / Instructor survey / Student assessment /Institutional Review Board Forms

 Download the instruments: Department Interview / Instructor survey / ME.ET non-mathematics items (see explanation below)/ IRB Forms (links below)

 This form is used as an interview protocol with written followup as needed.
 The purpose of the interview is to learn what courses are offered to elementary teachers, who teaches them, whether and how they are coordinated with education (methods) courses, how they are staffed, and what content is included.
-We will learn whether classes have a common syllabus, common exams, or a course coordinator.
+We learn whether classes have a common syllabus, common exams, or a course coordinator.
 This survey identifies instructors establishing the population and contacts for the instructor survey.
 Download a pdf copy of the interview protocol.

 Instructor survey

-This survey is given to all instructors identified by the department as teaching the first mathematics course for prospective elementary teachers.
+This survey was given to all instructors identified by the department as teaching the first mathematics course for prospective elementary teachers.
 In some cases, this is the first in a sequence of classes designed and required for elementary education majors.
 In other cases, this is the course they are most likely to take and is part of a general mathematics requirement (e.g., 6 credit hours of mathematics at or above a certain level), but it is not a course designed for future teachers.
 The survey asks detailed questions about what they teach, how they teach, what they know and understand about certification requirements and state and national standards, and what their experience is with teacher education.
 We focus here, as in the textbook analyses, on three topics: Fractions, multiplication, and reasoning & proof, asking instructors detailed questions about opportunities to learn within these topics.

 Student (prospective elementary teacher) assessment